 Electronic invoicing or e-invoicing will help the businesses to maintain proper records of invoices as they will be able to view and download the invoices directly through the GST Networks.

-As the invoices will be directly generated by the GST networks under e-invoicing module, it will help the businesses to manage their cash flows and to make timely payments.
+As the invoices will be directly generated by the GST networks under the e-invoicing module, it will help the businesses to manage their cash flows and to make timely payments.
 In addition to this, with efficient technology implementation and digitization, the business would be able to make the most out of data in real-time.

 Reduces the Tax Evasion

-If e-invoicing gets implemented in India there will be less indirect tax-evasion as under e-invoicing system the businesses will have to generate the invoices directly through GST Network.
+If e-invoicing gets implemented in India there will be less indirect tax-evasion as under the e-invoicing system the businesses will have to generate the invoices directly through GST Network.
 This will helps the GST authorities to control the tax evasion or may lead to the eradication of it as well in the nearer future.